Kostant relation in filtered randomized benchmarking for passive bosonic devices: Results

+Up to the overall normalization by the number of sampled sequences, this is the same filtered quantity that appears in Theorem~\ref{thm:filter} for the immanant filter and in Corollary~\ref{cor:character-filter} for the character filter.
+Therefore,

-By fitting an exponential to the graph \(\{g, \boldsymbol{\Phi}_g\}\), we estimate the parameter \(p_\mu\).
+By fitting an exponential to the graph \(\{g, \boldsymbol{\Phi}_g^{(f)}\}\), we estimate the parameter \(p_\mu\).
 Repeating this process for each irrep \(\mu\), we then use Eq.~\ref{eq:average-gate-fidelity} to compute the fidelity-like quantity \(F(\noise)\).
 This concludes our presentation of the filtering process.
-We now describe how our scheme can be used for the case of weak coherent state and intensity measurements.
+In the numerical study below, we specialize in the character filter.
+We now describe how this scheme can be analyzed, at the level of feasibility, with weak coherent states and intensity measurements.